hujhax/austin-improv-wiki/Troupes/Infotainment.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>An Austin based improv group, Infotainment's panel of experts will both educate and entertain you.
-Our panel will answer any and all questions you may have and then pull it all together into short scenes for your enjoyment.</blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> An Austin based improv group, Infotainment's panel of experts will both educate and entertain you.
+Our panel will answer any and all questions you may have and then pull it all together into short scenes for your enjoyment.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Our host gets questions from the audience, one of our experts will step forward to answer, with other member acting out the answers on stage.
-At the halfway point in our show we change gears and perform a short set of montage scenes based off the Q&A. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Our host gets questions from the audience, one of our experts will step forward to answer, with other member acting out the answers on stage.
+At the halfway point in our show we change gears and perform a short set of montage scenes based off the Q&A.

 ## History
 The format premiered as a *Free Fringe* on 5/30/13.